|Graduating||Courses no earlier than|

 - Students with a TOEFL score of 550 but less than 600 (paper version), 213 but less than 250 (computer version), or 79 but less than 100 (internet-based version) must report to the Intensive English Language Center for evaluation and appropriate placement in English language courses.

-- The International Language Testing System (IELTS) (which must be an academic version) with an equivalency score of 6.5 (equivalent to 550 TOFEL).
+- The International Language Testing System (IELTS) (which must be an academic version) with an equivalency score of 6.5 (equivalent to 550 TOEFL).

 - International students who have received a baccalaureate or advanced degree from a regionally accredited United States university or college or from an accredited college or university from a country in which English is the native language (United Kingdom, Canada, Australia) are EXEMPT from the TOEFL score requirement.

 All international applicants must complete the medical examination and the required financial responsibilities before admission.

-All graduate programs must have a graduate student handbook that is posted online, either as a link to a fully accessible pdf document or as a component of the graduate program’s website.
-Ideally, the Graduate School would like programs to have both online and fully accessible pdf versions of their handbook.
+All graduate programs must have a graduate student handbook that is posted online, either as a link to a fully accessible PDF document or as a component of the graduate program’s website.
+Ideally, the Graduate School would like programs to have both online and fully accessible PDF versions of their handbook.
+All changes to the graduate student handbook must be approved by the Graduate School.

 Leave of absence

 Students in good standing may request a leave of absence (form available on the Graduate School website) during which time they are not required to maintain continuous registration.
 Usually, a leave of absence is approved for one or two semesters.
 Leave may be extended by the student filing an additional leave of absence form.
 Students applying for a leave of absence should not have any “incomplete” grades which could be changed to “F” and have a detrimental impact on their cumulative grade point average.
 Requests for a leave of absence must be received by the Graduate School no later than the last day of enrollment for the semester the leave is to begin.